pchemguy/spec-kit/templates/decompose/prespec-analysis.md

 3. Follow these rules:
     - Repeated gaps across multiple stories MUST be resolved via SSS unless intentionally story-specific.
     - Deferred items MUST document the unresolved case, the reason deferral is safe, and where resolution will occur.
-4. Produce a **Semantic Coverage Audit and Resolution Report** using Reference 2 — Semantic Coverage Audit and Resolution Template.
+4. Produce a **Semantic Coverage Audit and Resolution Report** using Reference SCA — Semantic Coverage Audit and Resolution Template.
     - The report records audit findings and proposed resolutions before accepted revisions are applied to SSS and user stories.

 ---